producerphp/producer.producer/README.md

 origin, but these are presented only as a reminder, and will not be considered invalidators.

-### Informational Files

-Producer wants you to have these informational files in the package root:

-- `CHANGES.md`, a list of changes for the release;
-- `CONTRIBUTING.md`, describing how to contribute to the library;
-- `LICENSE.md`, the package licensing text; and,
-- `README.md`, an introduction to the library.

-You may override these file names by setting the appropriate `.producer/config` directives.

 ## Releasing

-When you `release` the package, Producer will first `validate` it as a pre-flight step.

-Then it will use the Github or Gitlab API to create a release.
+When you `--release` the package as part of validation, Producer it will use the Github or Gitlab API to create a release.
 In the case of Bitbucket (which does not have an API for releases) it will tag the repository locally.

-Finally, Producer will sync with the remote origin so that the release is represented locally, and/or pushed to the remote.
+Afterwards, Producer will sync with the remote origin so that the release tag is represented locally, and/or pushed to the remote.